DeboraOliver/Kaplan-Meier/README.md

 ### i) redcapAPI

 In this project, we use data collected using redcap to further use redcap API to establish a connection between the two softwares.
-Despite recapConnection(), this package also has other very useful tools, such as exportRecords() which allows to import to RStudio our patient's data.
+Apart from recapConnection(), this package also has other very useful tools, such as exportRecords() which allows to import into RStudio patient's data.

 ``` r
 source("token.txt")